kailash-manasarovar/statement/docs/index.md

 ### Sedated-rape

-- It turns out, they had been sedating and raping me for years already, prior to the "switcheroo" events.
+- It turns out, they had been sedating and raping me for years already, long before the "switcheroo" events and my sex-slave porn-stardom at the Vilamar apartments of Carrer Furs 15.
-- They even persuaded my father to [take a starring role](timeline/early-years/2015.md#inexplicable-anal-fissure) in an incest special filmed at Joan Fuster.
-- I suspect he was aware of what was going on in the town [from early 2013](timeline/early-years/2013.md#dad-visits-at-fallas) at least - and the criminals likely told him to [bring my mother out with him](timeline/early-years/2016.md#march) the next time he visited to make another million or so, and he agreed.
-- During the *switcheroo* special, the *father* meme was reinforced constantly as if the whole town had watched my father anally-rape me while sedated, and just loved it!
-- I believe I was repeatedly sedated, raped, and filmed in my flat in Passeig Periodista Ramon Ortega between 2012-2014, and probably at my flat in Cami Llavador 5 between 2006-2009.
+- I believe I was repeatedly sedated, raped, and filmed in my apartments in Joan Fuster 11 between 2014-2016, Passeig Periodista Ramon Ortega between 2012-2014, and even at my flat in Cami Llavador 5 between 2006-2009.
+- I was sedated and raped in [Amsterdam in 2001](timeline/2001-to-2010/2001.md#amsterdam) by my boyfriend and his criminal associates from North London and Dénia.
+- I was sedated and raped repeatedly in August-September of 1989 in Tottenham by North London rape-gangs.
+- These are the sedated-rape events I'm sure about but it would not surprise me if there were many, many more.
-- I believe the British gangs have been colluding with my father from early as 1989 when child-porn was disseminating through the networks starring me, sedated, being gang-raped by black men in Tottenham on their mothers' kitchen tables and elsewhere.
+- I believe British gangs colluded with my father from as early as 1989 when child-rape-porn starring myself was disseminating through the networks.
+- I expect the people that showed him these films were instrumental in his unusual and sudden decisions to visit me in Spain in 2013, 2015, and 2016 when he brought my mother with him.
+- He had never visited me before without an exceptional reason to do so, anywhere I lived.
+- I believe he was set up to [take a starring role](timeline/early-years/2015.md#inexplicable-anal-fissure) in an incest special filmed at Joan Fuster in 2015 which everyone knows about.
+- During the *switcheroo* special, the *father* meme was reinforced constantly as if the whole town had watched my father anally-rape me while sedated, grinning in the bathroom after I woke to see him run out of my bedroom door, and just delighted in it!
+- When my mother visited with him, they stayed at the Hotel Costa Blanca, the establishment I experienced an inexplicable emotional reaction the night I stayed there on the same day as my first piano lesson with Domingo Lopez Cano.
+- My mother experienced a panic attack while staying there with my father, and even went to A&E because she thought she was having a heart attack.
+- My father did not want to tell me about it, and had told my mother not to tell me, not to wake me, but she told me over lunch the next day.
-- My father's involvement in all this finally triggered a severe suicidal depression for which I had no context and thus assumed had to be related to the 1989 North London attacks.
+- My father's involvement finally triggered a severe suicidal depression for which I had no context and thus assumed had to be again related to the 1989 North London attacks.
-- This depression prompted me to report a more detailed story about what had happened to me in 1989 to the Metropolitan police in 2015 and while I was writing this statement online, the criminals were reading every word and would use phrases and examples taken directly from it as part of their gang-stalking choreography in 2023 at the conservatory.
+- The depression, ironically, prompted me to report a more detailed history about what had happened to me in 1989 to the Metropolitan police.
+- While I was writing the statement online in 2015, the criminals were relishing every word.
+- In 2023, during the gang-stalking at the conservatory, teachers, staff and students repeated words, phrases, and examples taken directly from this police statement the Metropolitan Police appeared to take very seriously, which, incidentally, Maria with the swollen liver signed as a witness.

 ### Police and government corruption